 There are no lanes assigned to drivers.
 You fight to get your lane and have to clearly establish it 500 feet before the Start Line.
 This can often be the most exciting part of the race for the spectator.
 Once the boats start, it’s on to the first turn, with boats still battling for their lanes through the turn.
 The inside lane is the shortest route and the toughest to obtain.
 Everyone wants to be there.

 One of the unique things about boat racing is that while the outline of the course remains the same, the water is constantly changing, forcing drivers to stay sharp: watching the waves as well as the other boats.
-Since the race at Newberg is run on the Willamette, in Turn 1 the current is driving the boats toward the inside course markers and in Turn 2 it drives them out away from them.
-This makes racing at Rogers Landing very tricky compared to a similar race run where there is no current.
+Since the race at Newberg is run on the Willamette River, in Turn 1 the current is driving the boats toward the inside course markers and in Turn 2 it drives them out away from them.
+This makes racing at Rogers Landing very tricky compared to a similar race run on a lake, where there is no current.

 Race Flags